 Frank Castle, aka The Punisher, is one of the most popular Marvel characters.
 A military veteran-turned-vigilante, Castle wears a skull-shaped logo on his chest.
 The Punisher’s skull represents his acceptance of death and his desire for revenge.
 A Punisher skull tattoo is an excellent choice for fans of the comic or the TV show.

 14. Skull with Crossbones Tattoo

 One of the most iconic skull designs is skull-with-crossbones.
-They are also known as the pirate flag or poison symbol; the skull-with-crossbones dates back to the Middle Ages.
+They are also known as the pirate flag or poison symbol; the skull-with-crossbones date back to the Middle Ages.
 The symbol serves as a warning, so, when drawn as a tattoo, it can represent that the wearer is dangerous and that others should be careful around them.
 It can also symbolize a free spirit who lives by their own rules.

 15. Smoke Skull Tattoo